viswa2/DevOps/aws-technicals/README.md

 5. Launch EC2 instance by selecting ubuntu flavor with the key pair, network settings select as what we have created above, select one public subnet which we have created as above and enable the Auto-assign public IP and launch instance.

 6. Once EC2 instance start running try to connect the instance by using ssh
-EX: ssh -i "key pair name" ubuntu@<PUblic Ip of EC2 Instance>
+EX: ssh -i "key pair name" ubuntu@< PUblic IP of EC2 Instance >

 7. Then update the package by using `sudo apt update` command
 8. Just try with the simple application by using as below command `python3 -m http.server 8000`